On sum rules for double and triple parton distribution functions and Pythia's model of multiple parton interactions: Sum rules for triple PDFs

-Here we use Eq.~(66) from Ref.~\cite{Diehl:2018kgr} to go from the first to the second line, followed by the momentum sum rule for the $Z_{ij,k}$ factors as given in Eq.~(103) of Ref.~\cite{Diehl:2018kgr}.
+with $D$ an arbitrary function of two arguments and $A$ a function of one.
+Then to get to the third line, we use the momentum sum rule for the $Z_{ij,k}$ factors as given in Eq.~(103) of Ref.~\cite{Diehl:2018kgr}.
 The other term in the ``(permutations)'' has the same structure but with $1 \leftrightarrow 2$.

 Let us now consider the second term in Eq.~\eqref{eq:DelMtm}.
 Expressing $D_{j_1j_2}$ in terms of bare quantities, using Eq.~(70) from Ref.~\cite{Diehl:2018kgr}, we have:

 Now many of the terms on the right hand side of the expression for $\Delta_{\text{mtm}}$ cancel.
 The terms in the {$\phantom{1}$}, {$\phantom{1}$}, {$\phantom{1}$} boxes cancel against each other directly, whilst the terms in the {$\phantom{1}$} boxes cancel against the other ``(permutations)'' term that we have not written out explicitly.
 All the terms containing $D^B$ on the right hand side then cancel out, and we are left with: